Coder-Overflow/IsThisTextOffensive/README.md

 # IsThisTextOffensive
-A website to classifty whether a text is offensive or not.
-It is a machine learning project created with Tensorflow.
+This is a machine learning project made to classify whether the text is offensive or not.
+We trained the model using tensorflow.
+In the future, this could be used for many things, such as to detect whether a post on social media is offensive or not and hopefully prevent cyberbullying.

+---

+If you liked our project, please support us by following us on [Instagram](https://www.instagram.com/coder_overflow/).
+Alternatively, if u need any web services please check our our [fiverr](https://www.fiverr.com/share/120ga0) gigs.
+Happy coding :)

 ## Technologies used
 - html